vedph/gve-doc/modeling/entities.md

 ⚠️ This is part of an ongoing discussion, so that's just a draft.

 - [reference documentation](http://www.fusisoft.it/docs/gve/): main documentation.
-Please refer to this documentation for the definitions and discussions of snapshots, carriers, and versions.
+Please refer to the [conceptual documentation](http://www.fusisoft.it/docs/gve/docs/autograph.html) in it for the definitions and discussions of snapshots, carriers, and versions.
 - [GVE demo app](https://gve-demo.fusi-soft.com/): chain data structure demo.

 ## L1 - Snapshot